Frederic1000/gluci-clock/README.md

-# ESP32-LCD-NightScout
+# Gluci-clock
+For diabetics using a Continuous Glucose Monitor and using a NightScout database.
-Display NightScout data on 16x2 LCD screen connected to an ESP32
+This project will allow displaying NightScout data on 16x2 LCD screen connected to an ESP32.

-Card profile in Arduino: ESP32 dev module
+Day and time are also displayed on the LCD.

+This will make a very affordable clock displaying glucose level and evolution.

 ### Wifi and NightScout config
 To configure, create a secret.h file: